mpowellpolicy/website.code/content/authors/admin/_index.md

   # url: https://www.missouri.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include public policy, comparative politics, and environmental politics and policy.
+bio: My research interests include public policy, comparative politics, and environmental policy.

 # Interests to show in About widget
 interests: